cmdalbem/portfolio/src/pages/escapista/index.md

 ## Measuring what matters

-The product metrics were designed inspired by the HEART framework, but instead of using regular dimensions such as Adoption, Engagement, ... we used our own product goals as dimensions for thinking and organizing the different signals and metrics.
+The product metrics were inspired by the HEART framework, but instead of using regular dimensions such as Adoption, Engagement, ... we used our own product goals as dimensions for thinking and organizing the different signals and metrics.
 These were implemented using the new Google Analytics 4, which has a brand new events system.

 <jumbo>
     <img src="./metrics.png"/>